Moesif/moesif-dotnet/README.md

 moesifMiddleware.UpdateCompany(company);
 ```

-### Update Companies in Batch
+## Update Companies in Batch

-A method is attached to the moesif middleware object to update the companies profile or metadata in batch.
+Similar to updateCompany, but used to update a list of companies in one batch.
-The metadata field can be any custom data you want to set on the company.
-The `company_id` field is required.
+Only the `company_id` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-companies-in-batch).

 ```csharp
 List<Dictionary<string, object>> companiesBatch = new List<Dictionary<string, object>>();